Centrarchidae: Phylogeny

+The 5th edition of Fishes of the World recognises three subfamilies; the Lepominae, which contains the genera Acantharchus, Lepomis, and Micropterus; the Elassomatinae, which consists solely of the highly distinct genus Elassoma (treated by Fishbase as a separate family, the Elassomatidae); and the Centrarchinae, which contains all of the remaining genera.
+The more recent Eschmeyer's Catalog of Fishes again treats Elassomatidae as a distinct family, with Centrarchidae composed of Lepominae and Centrarchinae.

 Description

 Family members are distinguished by having a laterally compressed body shape, 6 to 9 anal spines, and 2 dorsal fins (spinous first dorsal and rayed second dorsal) which are fused.
 The number of dorsal spines varies from 6 to 13.
 All species in Micropterus and Lepomis have 3 anal spines, which distinguishes them from the other genera in the family.
 The pseudobranch is small and concealed.
 Body size varies widely within the family with the black-banded sunfish at just 8 cm in length, while the largemouth bass is reported to reach almost 1 m in extreme cases.

 Many of the species within Centrarchidae can be separated into two main groups based on the two most common genera (Micropterus and Lepomis).
 Species in the genera Lepomis are defined by a deep or more round body shape, smaller mouths, and obtaining food through suction feeding.
 Species in the genera Micropterus are defined by a more streamlined body shape, larger mouths, and consuming prey primarily by ram feeding methods.